• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Used as far back as the sixth century, seitan is a low-carb, low-fat, protein-packed, meat-alternative derived from wheat.
+Used as far back as the sixth century, seitan is a low-carb, low-fat, protein-packed meat-alternative derived from wheat.
 Perhaps you’ve seen bags of wheat gluten in the baking section of your local grocery store (also called vital wheat gluten)?
-That powder, which is the protein part of wheat, is what seitan is made of.
-Of course, if you have a gluten allergy, you should not eat seitan.
+That powder, the protein part of wheat, is what seitan is made of.
+Of course, you should not eat seitan if you have a gluten allergy.

 Cooking with Seitan

 You can find it frequently used in dishes in Asian restaurants, and it’s the base of many meat-alternative products produced commercially.
-When cooked, it takes on a firm, chewy texture that is very similar to meat, making it an excellent substitute (as long as you’re gluten-tolerant).
+When cooked, it takes on a firm, chewy texture similar to meat, making it an excellent substitute (as long as you’re gluten-tolerant).

 Another reason it makes such a great meat-alternative is that a ¼ cup serving contains 15 grams of protein!